Constellation-Labs/documentation-hub/validate/setup-guides/aws/apply-ssh-ec2.md

 :::danger Warning Not Recommended
 You also have the ability to create a less secure SSH key pair directly from AWS's EC2 creation wizard.
 This is not recommended because it does not offer the ability to supply a passphrase with your SSH key.

 This alone is an X!
-Your Node will be supplying a hot wallet.
-If you do not have a passphrase to access your Node (therefore only needing the private key file), is a bad idea.
+Your node will be supplying a hot wallet.
+If you do not have a passphrase to access your node (therefore only needing the private key file), is a bad idea.

 ![](/img/validator_nodes/node-aws-autosshkey-a.png)